 1. Check Your Credit Score

 Before you start looking at loan options, check your credit history and credit score.
-In general, borrowers with higher credit scores have a higher chance of being approved for a personal loan.
-While borrowers with less-than-ideal credit scores may be approved for a loan, it’s worth noting that they usually pay higher interest rates.
+In general, a borrower with a higher credit score has a better chance of being approved for a personal loan.
+With a lower score, you may have trouble qualifying with certain lenders and, when approved, you may face higher interest rates.

 If your credit score is relatively low, consider working to improve it before applying for a personal loan.
 For example, consistently making on-time payments on all your bills could help you improve your score.